-- 28.1 Introduction - 28.1.1 The parties to this collective agreement recognise they have a mutual interest in ensuring that health services are provided professionally, efficiently and effectively, and that each has a contribution to make in this regard. - 28.1.2 Regular consultation between the employer, its employees and the NZNO is essential on substantive matters of mutual concern and interest.
-Effective communication between the parties will allow for: - (a) improved decision making - (b) greater cooperation between employer and employees; and - (c) a more harmonious, effective, efficient, safe and productive workplace. - 28.1.3 Therefore the parties commit themselves to the establishment of effective and ongoing communications on all employee relations matters. - 28.1.4 The Employer accepts that NZNO delegates are the recognized channel of communication between NZNO and the Employer in the workplace. - 28.1.5 Prior to the commencement of any significant change to staffing, structure or work practices, the employer will identify and give reasonable notice to employees who may be affected and to the NZNO to allow them to participate in the consultative process so as to allow substantive input.
+- 29.1.1 The parties to this collective agreement recognise they have a mutual interest in ensuring that health services are provided professionally, efficiently, and effectively, and that each has a contribution to make in this regard. - 29.1.2 Regular consultation between the employer, its employees and the NZNO is essential on substantive matters of mutual concern and interest.
+Effective communication between the parties will allow for: - (a) improved decision making - (b) greater cooperation between employer and employees; and - (c) a more harmonious, effective, efficient, safe, and productive workplace. - 29.1.3 Therefore, the parties commit themselves to the establishment of effective and ongoing communications on all employee relations matters. - 29.1.4 The Employer accepts that NZNO delegates are the recognized channel of communication between NZNO and the Employer in the workplace. - 29.1.5 Prior to the commencement of any significant change to staffing, structure or work practices, the employer will identify and give reasonable notice to employees who may be affected and to the NZNO to allow them to participate in the consultative process so as to allow substantive input. - 29.1.6 Where an employer receives an indication of potential significant changes, they undertake to advise staff and the NZNO as soon as practicable of the possibility of these changes.